Russet and Sweet Potato Bake with crispy fried leeks is a great way to serve both white mashed potatoes and sweet potatoes, all in one dish.

 - Oil, for frying

 - Preheat oven to 425F degrees.
-Cover sweet potatoes and russet potatoes each with 1 inch of salted water in 2 separate medium saucepans.
-Add garlic cloves to the russet potatoes.
+Cover 2 pounds sweet potatoes and 2 pounds russet potatoes each with 1 inch salted water in 2 separate medium saucepans.
+Add 4 garlic cloves to the russet potatoes.
 Bring to a boil and boil until fork-tender, about 10 minutes.
 Drain and return potatoes to respective pans.

-- In a quart measuring glass, combine milk, cream and butter.
+- In a quart measuring glass, combine ¾ cup milk, ¾ cup cream and 1 ½ sticks melted butter.
 Divide milk mixture between saucepans.
 Mash potatoes until smooth; season liberally with salt and pepper (about ½ teaspoon salt and ¼ teaspoon pepper in each pot).

-- Add the Sriracha or hot sauce to the sweet potato mixture only.
+- Add 1 teaspoon Sriracha or hot sauce to the sweet potato mixture only.

 - Spread the mashed sweet potatoes evenly in the bottom of a shallow 2-quart baking dish.
 Top with mashed russet potatoes; spread evenly to edges.
 Bake until golden, about 25 minutes.

-- Meanwhile, in a bowl, combine flour and cayenne pepper.
-Add leeks; toss to coat.
+- Meanwhile, in a bowl, combine 2 Tablespoons flour and ¼ teaspoon cayenne pepper.
+Add 2 leeks; toss to coat.
 In a medium saucepan, heat 2 inches of oil over medium-high heat (until a thermometer registers 350 degrees).
 Working in batches, add leeks and cook, turning, until crisp and light golden around edges, about 1 minute.
 With a slotted spoon, transfer to paper towels to drain.
 Season with salt.

 - Sprinkle fried leeks over potatoes and serve.